 A profitable marketing plan requires more resources than you think at first, which is why many people scramble to pull things together and get what they need.
-Preparing properly will ensure you are ready to respond quickly as your audience engages with your story crosses the bridges you build to your brand.
+Preparing properly will ensure you are ready to respond as quickly as your audience engages with your story crosses the bridges you build to your brand.

 - Fully Trained Team – The time to build marketing skills in your team is NOW – before your campaign begins.
 Try to anticipate each person’s role and work with them to create a detailed plan for their actions during the campaign.
 Consider both your administrative needs and the creative roles you need to fill and plan for any needed training time in advance of your campaign.